rose2s/EMSE2018/README.md

 ### Research Design
 ![Research Design](research-design.jpg)

 Figure 1 describes the design of this study in terms of the activities and flow of information.
-The data collection activities are divided into two phases, which is described next.
+The data collection activities are divided into two phases: case study and reverse-engineering.
+In the data analysis process we analyzed the evidence from the case study using Grounded Theory (GT) procedures to derive a theory.

 **********